Social history - Victorian Art and Artists (2)

 Top right, pond or lake at front, sheep and trees behind, hills in background.
 Possibly 'A Summer Afternoon in Clairwin Valley' by Alfred East.

 Bottom right, a wet road with horse and cart, possibly two figures at roadside.
 Very likely 'The Rain is Over and Gone' by Alfred Parsons, exhibited 1897.

 You may remember on the first page mention was made of a special edition of the Royal Academy Art Journal which was devoted to The McCulloch Collection of Modern Art.
 It listed the paintings which were exhibited at the 1909 Winter Exhibition, and contained 140 illustrations, including some photographs of McCulloch's home (see examples above).

 The RA exhibition catalogue contained no illustrations, so The Art Journal provides useful additional material for historians of Victorian art.

 At the bottom of this page there is a link to the index of some hundred artists whose works were in McCulloch's collection; a few of the artists have been identified in the photographs on this and the preceeding page.

-The McCulloch Collection was sold by his widow at Christie's in 1913 over three days on 23rd, 29th and 30th May.
+Some works were sold in 1909 and 1911, but the majority of the collection was sold by McCulloch's widow at Christie's in 1913 over three days on 23rd, 29th and 30th May.
 A large part of the collection was acquired for Lord Lever by Gooden and Fox; the other paintings purchased by dealers are now scattered widely across the world.
-Some have a new name, some are on public display, some are in private collections, those of lesser value may be in storage and no doubt some were either lost or destroyed in the course of two world wars.
+Some have a new name, some are on public display, some are in private collections, those of lesser value may be in storage and some may have been either lost or destroyed in the course of two world wars.